 Tenant’s Right to Withhold Rent

 Landlords must maintain a safe, healthy and habitable place for their tenants.
-Failing to do so by neglecting to act on making important repairs within a reasonable amount of time, gives tenants the right to withhold rent or fix the issue themselves and then deduct the cost from the following month’s rent.
+Failing to do so by neglecting to act on making important repairs within 14 days, gives tenants the right to withhold rent or fix the issue themselves and then deduct the cost from the following month’s rent.
 For more information, see Mo.
 Ann.
 Stat. §§ 441.570, 441.580 for withholding information and Mo.
 Ann.
 Stat. § 441.234 for deducting the cost of repairs from the rent.

 Termination and Eviction